 She took the business phone, but instead of checking the call records, she started dialling a number.
 She called my mother.

-"Sister, can you see that that bastard has collected my money, and he did not do that thing.
+"Sister, can you see that bastard has collected my money, and he did not do that thing.
 The final list is out and my name is not there."